CS-GangXu/TMNet/README.md

 ```

 # Acknowledgment
 Our code is built on [Zooming-Slow-Mo-CVPR-2020](https://github.com/Mukosame/Zooming-Slow-Mo-CVPR-2020) and [EDVR](https://github.com/xinntao/EDVR).
 We thank the authors for sharing their codes.
+We thank MindSpore for the partial support of this work.

 # Contact
 If you have any questions, feel free to E-mail me with [gangxu@mail.nankai.edu.cn](gangxu@mail.nankai.edu.cn).